-The District will conduct at least eight evacuation drills with students each school year.
-Six of the eight drills will be conducted between September 1 and December 31 of the school year.
-Four of the eight drills will be through the use of the fire escapes on buildings where fire escapes are provided or through the use of identified secondary means of egress, such as through different corridors, hallways, stairways, and exit doors.

-Evacuation drills will be conducted at different times of the school day.
-Students will be instructed in the procedure to be followed if a fire occurs during a lunch period or assembly, provided, however, that this additional instruction may be waived where a drill is held during a regular school lunch period or assembly.
+Fire and emergency drills will be held at least 12 times in each school year; eight of these will be completed by December 31.
+Eight of all drills will be evacuation drills, four will be through use of the fire escapes on buildings where fire escapes are provided or identified secondary exits.
+The other four drills will be lock-down drills.
+Drills will be conducted at different times of the school day.
+Students will also be instructed in the procedures to be followed in the event that a fire occurs during the regular school lunch period or assembly, however, this additional instruction may be waived if a drill is held during the regular lunch period or assembly.